How to Sous Vide a Thick Steak

 What Does “Sous Vide” Mean?

 “Sous vide” is French for “under vacuum,” which is in reference to the technique of keeping your steak in a vacuum-sealed bag while it cooks in water at a very precise temperature.
 This method has become more popular over the years, expanding out of the steakhouse and into your house as a go-to for perfectly preparing thicker steaks, which can be notoriously difficult to achieve.
-The sous vide process is consistent, produces a powerhouse of flavor, and can be more hands-off than many other methods.
+The process to sous vide meat is consistent, produces a powerhouse of flavor, and can be more hands-off than many other methods.

 How to Sous Vide a Thick Steak